justinmahar/SublimeCSAutocompletePlus/README.md

 Using an underscore is all well and fine until your autocomplete list is all cluttered up with things you're not supposed to see.

-CA+ to the rescue.
+CC+ to the rescue.
 You can define regular expressions to exclude any members of your choosing.
 By default, members starting with an underscore are not shown when working outside of a class (i.e., not using `this.`).
 See the configuration section for how to add/remove exclusions.

 ### Goto Definition